 Payment processing was what allowed the Laurel to pay for the tour.

 People depend on their phones when traveling.
 Which is why it’s crucial for travel brands to have mobile-optimized websites and services.
 Beyond that, there are many options to help make your business more mobile— from accepting waivers and payments on your phone or tablet to QR check-in codes.
 Some booking systems even have mobile apps so you can access your booking information anywhere you have service.

 We used our phones to sign the waivers, receive notifications and check-in to Whistler Ecotours in the example.

 Revenue management is sometimes referred to yield management.
 It’s a strategy introduced by airlines that try to anticipate consumer demand to increase profit.
 The idea is to charge what people are willing to pay, instead of a fixed rate.
 That’s why prices seem to skyrocket around Christmas and Thanksgiving.
 It’s commonly applied to tours and activities through seasonal pricing — you charge a premium at peak season and lower your prices to the offseason.
 You can also set early bird discounts and drops in last-minute prices.
 Your booking system should offer a solution to set up these rules.

 Revenue management wasn’t explicitly shown, but Whistler Ebikes could have been using high season pricing.

 Many tour and activity providers require their guests to sign waivers in order to protect their business.
 While very important, it’s also one of the most time-consuming tasks at check-in.
-Digital waivers allow you to send the documents to be signed as soon as a booking is created.
+Online waiver agreements allow you to send the documents to be signed as soon as a booking is created.
 Pair your waivers to your notifications to ensure the guests arrive check-in ready.
 Then if there is ever an issue, you have all of your waivers neatly stored in the cloud.